MAJORANA: Point contact detectors

 P-type point contact (PPC) germanium detectors are used.
 This style of detector was chosen for many reasons, but chiefly because PPC detectors allow efficient discrimination of multiply scattering gamma backgrounds.
-This results from the weighting potential being strongly peaked close to the small electrode, meaning that as charge drifts towards the electrode there is a high probability of seeing distinct signals from each energy deposition, thus being able to reject events these signals.
+This results from the weighting potential being strongly peaked close to the small electrode, meaning that as charge drifts towards the electrode there is a high probability of seeing distinct signals from each energy deposition, thus being able to reject events that do not emit these signals.
 Other advantages include the low capacitance due to the small contacts, reducing electronic noise and thresholds; and shielding surface alpha decays by the thick outer n-type contact.

 Status

-At Dec 2014 the Majorana Demonstrator was under construction at the Sanford Underground Laboratory in Lead, South Dakota.
+In December 2014 the Majorana Demonstrator was under construction at the Sanford Underground Laboratory in Lead, South Dakota.
 The first module was expected in early 2015 with full operation expected in late 2015.

-MALBEK was operated 2011–12 at KURF (Kimballton Underground Research Facility) in Virginia as a WIMP detector to evaluate the broad energy (BEGe) PPCs.
+MALBEK was operated 2011–2012 at KURF (Kimballton Underground Research Facility) in Virginia as a WIMP detector to evaluate the broad energy (BEGe) PPCs.
 The background and behavior of the contacts was explored.
 No signal was seen, and the project could be a competitive search for low mass WIMPs.

 The collection of data started June 2015.
 The construction completed with final configuration taking data since spring 2017.
 First results were announced October 2017.
 Data collection continued as of 2018.

 On 3 March 2021, the Majorana Demonstrator stopped operation with enriched germanium detectors, in preparation for the LEGEND experiment.
 The enriched germanium detectors operated since June 2015 at the Sanford Underground Research Facility in South Dakota.
-In March 2021, the enriched germanium detectors were removed from the experiment apparatus and shipped to LNGS in Italy to be used in LEGEND-200 experiment.
+In March 2021, the enriched germanium detectors were removed from the experiment apparatus and shipped to LNGS in Italy to be used in the LEGEND-200 experiment.
 However, the Majorana Demonstrator experimental apparatus remains operational and is planned to continue operation past March 2021 using germanium detectors made of natural (non-enriched) germanium (i.e. only the enriched germanium detectors ceased their operation and were removed from the Majorana Demonstrator in March 2021).

+Results

+In February of 2023, the final results of the Majorana Demonstrator were reported.
+No detection of 0νββ decay was observed, however the experiment was able to report a half-life limit of T1/2 > 8.3·1025 yr (90% C.L.) which provides a range of upper limits on mββ of (113–269) meV (90% C.L.) (dependent on the choice of nuclear matrix elements).
+The Majorana Demonstrator was set a world-leading energy resolution of 2.52 keV FWHM at the 2039 keV Qββ (0.12%) and had a total of 64.5 kg yr of enriched active exposure.